relativitydev/relativity-trace-documentation/docs/administrator_guide/collection/data_sources.md

 ### Microsoft Exchange Data Source

 The Microsoft Exchange Data Source enables Relativity to automatically pull emails from a Microsoft Exchange instance (Office 365 or On Premises) into Relativity.
 The Microsoft Exchange Data Source is executed by the Data Retrieval task (seen on the Setup tab).
-Note, this Data Source only pulls emails at this time, if you need to retrieve other object types from Microsoft Exchange please reach out to `support@relativity.com`
+Note, this Data Source only pulls emails at this time, if you need to retrieve other object types from Microsoft Exchange please contact [support@relativity.com](mailto:support@relativity.com).

 **Data Flow Overview**